overwolf/overwolf.github.io/docs/api/overwolf-games-launchers.events.md

 ## How to register for features

-The Launcher Events Provider keeps an info DB with various information about the launcher state.
+The Launcher Events Provider keeps an info DB with information about the launcher state.

-Updates about this information can be received as events by registering an event listener using [`overwolf.games.launchers.events.onInfoUpdates()`](#oninfoupdates).
+Updates for these entries can be received as events by registering an event listener using [`overwolf.games.launchers.events.onInfoUpdates()`](#oninfoupdates).

-It is also possible to get the current available information using [`overwolf.games.launchers.events.getInfo()`](#getinfolauncherclassid-callback).
+It is also possible to get the currently available information using [`overwolf.games.launchers.events.getInfo()`](#getinfolauncherclassid-callback).

 ## setRequiredFeatures(launcherClassId, features, callback)
 #### Version added: 0.126